rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

 > performance is also important.
 But small size, clarity, and flexibility come
 > first.

+* Clarity: How does it affect understandability/learnability/readability?
+* Size: Lines of code.
+* Flexibility: How easy is it to modify RLMeta to be what you need?
+* Performance: How fast does it compile?

 I used these guidelines to decide if certain changes should go into the new version or not.

 One interesting thing to note is that the guidelines are sometimes contradicting.
 Writing clear code might mean more lines of code which makes the code base larger.
 Perhaps that's also why I got stuck chasing perfection.
 I thought I made something easier to read, but it ended up costing 10 extra lines of code.
 Should I include it?